-The DNA match statistic is the probability ratio of the evidence genotype to the population genotype, evaluated at the suspect's allele pair (see Figure 8).
+The genotype form of the DNA match statistic is the probability ratio of the evidence genotype to the population genotype, evaluated at the suspect's allele pair (see Figure 8).
 For the suspect, the statistic gives the DNA identification information change based on the evidence, relative to coincidence.
-The (mathematically equivalent) ratio
+All of these forms calculate the same numerical LR value.